GeoNode/documentation/admin/admin_panel/index.rst

     *Metadata Advanced Panel*

-.. note:: When editing the resource metadata throguh the :guilabel:`Metadata Wizard`, some fields are marked as ``mandatory`` and by filling those information
+.. note:: When editing the resource metadata through the :guilabel:`Metadata Wizard`, some fields are marked as ``mandatory`` and by filling those information
     the ``Completeness`` progress will advance accordingly.

     .. figure:: img/metadata-base/admin-panel-metadata-contents-0003a.png